chriskrycho/v5.chriskrycho.com/site/journal/2022/Misusing TypeScript Assertion Functions for Fun and Profit.md

 declare function assert(value: unknown, error: string | Error): asserts value;
 ```

 That is, it *asserts* that the `value` argument is "true", and won’t return otherwise.
-Combined with TypeScrip's flow control analysis, after calling `assert`, TS knows whether the predicate you passed in is true.
+Combined with TypeScript’s flow control analysis, after calling `assert`, TS knows whether the predicate you passed in is true.
 You can use this with all sorts of predicates to get more information about the types you’re dealing with:

 ```ts
 function rejectNonStrings(value: unknown) {